peek-travel/tipalti-elixir/README.md

 # Tipalti

-Tipalti iFrame integration library for Elixir.
+Tipalti integration library for Elixir.

+This library includes:
+*   Payee and Payer SOAP API clients
+*   iFrame integration helpers

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `tipalti` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `tipalti` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do